 What self-soothing strategies might work well for you?

-Healthy ways to lessen anxiety can also help release you from negativity.
+Finding healthier ways to lessen anxiety can also help release you from negativity.

 7. Believe in Something Stronger, Smarter, and More Loving than You

-In order to dramatically increase your personal success, physical health and happiness, you’re going to need to be able to surrender your frustrations to something Higher than you.
+In order to dramatically increase your physical health and happiness, you’re going to need to be able to surrender your frustrations to something Higher than you.
 Otherwise, all the world’s problems might drive you nutty.

 A spiritual or religious tradition can work.
-It really helps to imagine that there is an Infinite Field of intelligence, compassion and creativity of which you and everyone is a part – but, if that’s too squishy for you, maybe you can simply remember that, even though you don’t have all the answers, you still have faith that the planet will be spinning tomorrow just like it did today.
+It really helps to imagine that there is an infinite field of intelligence, compassion and creativity of which you and everyone is a part – but, if that’s too squishy for you, maybe you can simply remember that, even though you don’t have all the answers, you still have faith that the planet will be spinning tomorrow just like it did today.